 Sec.
 62-43. - Personnel; chair; vice-chair; secretary; liaison; meetings; quorum.

-(a) Annually, in January of each calendar year, the commission shall hold a meeting at which it elect one of its members as chair of the commission and one as vice-chair and one as secretary.
+(a) Annually, in January of each calendar year, the commission shall hold a meeting at which it elect one of its members as chair of the commission, and one as vice-chair and one as secretary.
 In the event there exists a vacancy in the position of the chair, vice-chair or secretary as mentioned in this subsection (a), the commission shall meet and elect one of its members to fill the vacant position for the duration of the term then existing.
 Each officer shall serve a term of one year or until their successors are elected and qualified.

 (b) The commission shall comply with all applicable rules, regulations and ordinances imposed by the city.